-Based on management's projections, the balance of deferred taxes coming from the allowance for loan losses reserve will be recovered in the medium term.
+Based on management's projections, the balance of deferred taxes coming from the allowance for loan losses will be recovered from 2010 until 2012.

 On December 7, 2009, the Official Gazette published the tax reform passed by the Mexican Congress, which came into effect on January 1, 2010.
 This law establishes a temporary increase in the income tax rate at 30% for the years 2010, 2011 and 2012, 29% for 2013 and 28% for 2014 and thereafter.
 The management, in accordance with the MFRS D-4 Income Tax, and based on projections of recovery of the deferred tax, adjusted the balance of the deferred taxes according to the rates that are expected to be in effect at the time of their recovery.
+The effect of this adjustment, which was recognized in the annual results under the item "Income deferred taxes" is of Ps.448 million (approximately U.S.\$34.3 million).